ShrutiSharma-27/LINKED_LISTS/README.md

 * Flexible: This is because the elements in Linked List  are not stored in contiguous memory locations unlike the array.
 * Efficient for large data: When working with large datasets linked lists play a crucial role as it can grow and shrink dynamically.
 * Scalability: Contains the ability to add or remove elements at any position.
+* Optimally utilise space when you have fragmented memory space (not contiguous).

 ### Disadvantages of Linked Lists :

 * Memory usage: More memory is required in the linked list as compared to an array.
 Because in a linked list, a pointer is also required to store the address of the next element and it requires extra memory for itself.